 The CUDA memory hierarchy\cite{VRG:jia:2018:AC} includes {\em registers} (private to a thread), {\em shared memory} (private to a thread block), and {\em global memory} (accessible from any thread).
 These memory spaces correspond to hardware memories located on each SM (registers, shared memory, L1 cache of the global memory) and shared by all SMs (L2 and optionally higher level caches and DRAM).

 A distinctive feature of modern GPUs is the availability of per-SM shared memory, also known as {\em local data store} (LDS) in ROCm/HIP and {\em local memory} in SYCL; {\em scratchpad} memory is a general term that is often used to describe these types of memory.
-Several properties of shared memory make it the optimal location for non-register data in a high-performance code on GPU: (a) its low latency (up to $50\times$ lower than that of a non-TLB-resident location in main memory\cite{VRG:jia:2018:AC}), (b) usually fast nonsequential access from consecutive threads (nonsequential accesses to the main memory can be hindered by coalescing), and (c) fast reads/writes relative to the main memory.
+Several properties of shared memory make it the optimal location for non-register data in a high-performance code on GPU: (a) its low latency (up to $50\times$ lower than that of a location in main memory missing from the Translation Lookaside Buffer (TLB)\cite{VRG:jia:2018:AC}), (b) usually fast nonsequential access from consecutive threads (nonsequential accesses to the main memory can be hindered by coalescing), and (c) fast reads/writes relative to the main memory.
 Although the shared memory must be managed explicitly, that is an advantage for the high-performance code.